 Welcome to Lysefjord

-There are two compelling reasons to explore this wonderful place: a cruise along the fjord, or the four-hour hike to the top of Preikestolen, the plunging cliff face that's graced a million postcards from Norway, not to mention as many Instagram posts.
+There are two compelling reasons to explore this wonderful place: a cruise along the fjord, or the four-hour round-trip to the top of Preikestolen, the huge, flat rock jutting out precariously over the fjord that's graced a million postcards from Norway, not to mention as many Instagram posts.
 Daredevils might also want to brave standing on the Kjeragbolten, a boulder wedged between two sheer cliff faces.

 The ferry ride from Stavanger takes you to the fjord head at Lysebotn, where a narrow and much-photographed road corkscrews spectacularly 1000m up towards Sirdal in 27 hairpin bends.
 From Lysebotn, the road twists up the mountain and on into the Setesdalen region and Oslo.